 This setup will be fine for many applications, but if you want higher-quality welds with a better appearance, you’ll want to invest in a gas lens kit (like this).

-A gas lens is a series of screens that filter the shielding gas delivering it in a stable and predictable flow.
-It’ll direct the gas flow toward the weld puddle with less turbulence.
+A gas lens is a series of screens that filter the shielding gas delivering it in a stable and predictable flow, called laminar gas flow.
+It’ll direct the gas flow toward the weld puddle with less turbulence, better protecting your puddle and giving you a better weld.

 It took many years before I worked at a shop that used gas lenses, the difference was night and day.
 My welds using a gas lens looked nicer, and the arc was more stable and easier to control.